Home / Compare Travel Insurance / Travel insurance for Gre…

 If you’re wondering whether travel insurance is worth it, consider the following:

-It’s up to you to decide what kind of cover you need for your upcoming trip.
-However, here are a few things you might want to consider for your travel insurance for Greece, although the specifics of your policy will depend on your individual circumstances and your level of cover.
+It’s up to you to decide what kind of cover you need for your holiday.
+However, there are a few things you might want to check your policy covers for your trip.
+There are different travel insurance policies to choose from, including basic, standard and comprehensive levels of cover.

 Petty crime, theft and pick-pocketing are unfortunately common in tourist areas, particularly in central Athens and on the islands.1 Having a travel insurance policy with cover for stolen belongings means you may be financially protected if these things happen.